 In terms of compressive auto insurance, some of the larger insurance companies offing comprehensive auto insurance include SURA, AXA Colpatria, Mapfre, and Allianz.
 But signing up for comprehensive auto insurance is in Spanish and is more complicated than signing up for SOAT.

-So, we recommend working with an insurance broker who is bilingual when signing up for comprehensive auto insurance.
+So, we recommend working with an insurance agent who is bilingual when signing up for comprehensive auto insurance.

-Using an Insurance Broker to Obtain Auto Insurance in Colombia
+Using an Insurance Agent to Obtain Auto Insurance in Colombia

-Medellin Guru has partnered with an insurance broker to offer auto insurance and other insurance products to foreigners and Colombians.
+Medellin Guru has partnered with an insurance agent to offer auto insurance and other insurance products to foreigners and Colombians.